ngi-nix/summer-of-nix/README.md

 ## Format

+In addition to collaboration on (the work), the 2023 edition also includes a public lecture series and a hiring event.

 The program is entirely remote.
 Participation will occur exclusively in mob programming format for 20 hours per week.
 There will be a public lecture series.